 For information about the use of data source plugins in USM Appliance,

 When you create policies with a data source in mind, you can limit the event types to best suit the policy.
 If you are creating a policy for a certain plugin, and are only interested in certain events (such as logins, configuration changes, VPN connections, dropped connections), you can select the event types that are most relevant to associate with the plugin.
-For detailed instructions, see Create a DS Group to Specify Event Types.
+For more detailed instructions, see Insert a New DS Group Based on Data Source.

 Note: Policies belonging to the Policies for events generated in server policy group can only include DS Groups comprised of system events.